 Reward Points: Use Them or Lose Them!

 The Ace Rewards program is fairly customer friendly.
-You receive 10 points for every dollar you spend, and additional bonus savings on select items.
+You receive 10 points for every dollar you spend and additional bonus savings on select items.
 Since you get a $5 in-store credit for every 2,500 points you accrue, it pays big to make small purchases.
 But keep an eye on those store credits, because they come with an expiration date!

 Many Ace Hardware stores send out bonus coupons and savings on or around your birthday if you are an Ace Rewards member.
 In reality, they don’t care when your birthday is, so long as they’re only sending out one per year.
 Fill in any date to get on the birthday list but keep your real birth date private, for security reasons.
-Here are the 12 everyday things that pose huge security risks.

 Services, Not Just Shopping

 Most Ace Hardware stores also offer services, such as key duplication and window screen replacement.
-These are often some of the best deals in the store, and can save you a bundle when compared to the same services at other hardware stores.
+These are often some of the best deals in the store and can save you a bundle when compared to the same services at other hardware stores.

 Ace Hardware bargain bins are a treasure trove of cheap tools perfect for dirty projects that could damage or destroy your favorite hand tools.
-Plus, if you pick up a deeply discounted tape measures or voltage tester, you won’t feel so bad if you ruin or lose it along the way.
+Plus, if you pick up a deeply discounted tape measure or voltage tester, you won’t feel so bad if you ruin or lose it along the way.

 Online is Not Their Thing